 The main types of mesothelioma are pleural, peritoneal and pericardial and testicular mesothelioma.
 The pericardial and testicular varieties are extremely rare and only account for approximately 1 percent of all mesothelioma cases.

-- Pericardial mesothelioma is one the rarest varieties a patient can receive a diagnosis for.
+Pericardial mesothelioma is one of the rarest varieties a patient can receive a diagnosis for.
 With pericardial mesothelioma, the protective tissue that sustains the scarring and inflammation serves as the lining of the heart.
 This is especially hard to treat due to the sensitivity of the area that needs to be treated.

 - Unintended weight loss